What is Business and Occupation (B&O) tax?

 - Electronically file your B&O tax using the Sale of Standing Timber classification.
 The taxable value is the total amount paid for the timber in cash or other consideration.

-- Electronically file the Annual Tax Incentive Survey.
-It is due by April 30th of the next year.
-If this is your first time taking this incentive, you must file two surveys – one for the current year and one for the previous year.
+- Electronically file the Annual Tax Performance Report.
+It is due by May 31 of the next year.
+If this is your first time taking this incentive, you must file two reports– one for the current year and one for the previous year.